• LOGIN

 7) The diagram shows you the progress of the process.

-You should set the threshold limit back to 50 in SQL*Plus or in the next function activity so that other activities are processed as expected.
+You should set the threshold limit back to 50 in SQL*Plus or the next function activity so that other activities are processed as expected.

 As lookup codes for a lookup type will define the possible results of an activity to drive different transitions using lookup codes for a lookup type.
 You cannot use item attributes.
-Separating the activity into two does not make sense since you want to drive two transactions with the same activity, but with two result codes.
+Separating the activity into two does not make sense since you want to drive two transactions with the same activity but with two result codes.
 A process activity will not help in this scenario.

 Q. What are Synchronous & Asynchronous modes?

-Synchronous does not interaction with database.
+Synchronous does not interact with the database.

 Q. How does ‘Expand Roles’ work?